 5. Apply early.

 Schools set their own deadlines, and some of those deadlines might seem far away.
 But don’t wait!
 There is less competition early in the season, so applicants who wait to apply until later are at a disadvantage.
-Also, keep in mind that your application must be verified by AMCAS and AACOMAS before it’s even forwarded to the med schools.
-This can take up to six weeks during peak season – and longer, if any issues arise – so budget that time into your timeline.
+Also, keep in mind that your application must be verified by your application service before it’s even forwarded to the med schools.
+AMCAS can take up to six weeks during peak season – and longer, if any issues arise – so budget that time into your timeline.

 7. Start completing secondary essays.

-You might be tempted to take a break after submitting your primary application, but a better use of your time would be getting started on your secondaries.
-Although some programs “screen” and invite candidates to submit secondaries only after reviewing their application, most programs automatically send you their secondaries if you select their school.
+After you have submitted your primary application, you might be tempted to take a break, but a better use of your time is getting started on your secondaries.
+Although some programs “screen” and invite candidates to submit secondaries only after reviewing their application, most programs automatically release their secondaries to you if you select their school.
 This means that you’re likely to get a deluge of secondaries shortly after you apply.
 Heed the “apply early” rule here, too – the general guideline is a two-week turnaround, but some programs have even shorter turnaround times.
-Prewriting some of your secondaries will ensure that you don’t miss a deadline or get flooded with a lot of new essay work all at once.
+Prewriting some of your secondaries will ensure that you don’t miss a deadline or get flooded with a lot of new essays to write all at once.

 8. Prep for interviews.